Wildfires: Protecting Your Health

 - Fire Hazard Measurement for Your Rural or Forest Home - Minnesota Department of Natural Resources

 - Wild Fire Safety Checklist - American Red Cross

-- Emergency Preparedness and Response: Wildfires - U.S. Centers for Disease Control and Prevention
+Natural Disasters and Severe Weather: Wildfires - U.S. Centers for Disease Control and Prevention

 - Wildfire Smoke: A Guide for Public Health Officials (PDF) - created in cooperation by a wide variety of organizations.